realmcu/HoneyGUI/doc/en/Porting/Font.rst

     Due to differences in data storage rules under different modes, the drawing areas also vary.
 For example, ``char_y`` and ``char_h`` are only effective when ``crop=1`` and ``index_method=0``.

 Since this stage involves using the Unicode to look up width information for the dot matrix text and the dot matrix data pointer, it's best to complete the Unicode-level text transformations before this step.
 For example, Arabic script ligatures should be handled in this stage, whereas Thai glyph fusion should be handled during the layout stage.

 If you are porting using your custom font library, you can populate the ``chr`` data structures using information from your custom font library.
 The default parts can be used for the subsequent layout and drawing stages.

 Layout
 ~~~~~~

 The text widget supports various layout modes.
-For more details, see `Text Widget Mode <#Text_Widget_Mode_EN>`_.

-The specific layout functionality is located in the file ``font_mem.c`` in the function ``gui_font_mem_layout``.
+The specific layout functionality is located in the file ``font_mem.c`` in the function :cpp:any:`gui_font_mem_layout`.
 Each layout mode has a different layout logic; however, all depend on the glyph information ``chr`` and the boundary information ``rect`` provided by the text widget.

 The ``rect`` struct array is structured as follows: